From: IWoodSew

 Date: 08-27-2006, 04:01 PM (9 of 9)

 I have Olfa cutting mats and have been using them for almost ten years, the same ones.
 So, you're really getting your money's worth when you buy one of those.
 I think I've had to use the mat scrubber only once and that was because I cut some fake fur on it.
 The only real damage to the mat is some a blot of fabric paint which happened when the bottle spilled and of course it had to go where the newspaper was not!
 And, that's just aestetics, not functional damage.
+I use my cutting table a lot and keep it up all the time.
+If I'm not sewing, then I'm cutting, drafting or other creative things.
+Just make sure your mats are stored flat and away from heat.
+They will warp!
+Katherine McCrea

-Designer At Large
+Designer At Large |

 User: kmccrea

-Member since: 05-07-2006
+Member since: 05-07-2006 Total posts: 173 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19789.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19789.html